jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 The `&` symbol means "reference to" - instead of making a new copy of the text, we just note where the original text is located.

-The `'static` is a string literal that tells Rust "this text will exist for the entire duration of your game."
+The `'static` is a special lifetime annotation that tells Rust "this text will exist for the entire duration of your game."
 When you write `"grass"` directly in your code, Rust bakes it into your game file when you build it.
 It's always there, from game startup to shutdown.

 **What's a string literal?**